databricks/spark-training/strata_2013/index.md

    </div>

 1. Define a `factorial` function that computes n! = 1 * 2 * ... * n given input n.
-   You can use either a loop or recursion (see steps 5-7 of <a href="http://www.artima.com/scalazine/articles/steps.html" target="_blank">First Steps to Scala</a>).
+   You can use either a loop or recursion, in our solution we use recursion (see steps 5-7 of <a href="http://www.artima.com/scalazine/articles/steps.html" target="_blank">First Steps to Scala</a>).
    Then compute the sum of factorials in `myNumbers`.
+Hint: check out the `sum` function in <a href="http://www.scala-lang.org/api/current/index.html#scala.collection.immutable.List" target="_blank">the Scala List API</a>.

    <div class="solution" markdown="1">
        scala> def factorial(n:Int):Int = if (n==0) 1 else n * factorial(n-1) // Copied from http://bit.ly/b2sVKI